Jabernathy88/rpg-sandbox/FitD_Designs/Blades_of_Mist_JULY_2022.md

 * **6:** Truth, with illuminating context.
 * **Crit:** Pierce the Mist.
 You succeed as above, but also get an extra glimpse of the past or a possible future.
 The GM can describe this moment as a cinematic montage.
 Or perhaps the NPC has a dormant Mythos of their own that suddenly takes over and compels them to tell the truth.

 _(Author's note: In most of the games I run, I usually do **not** allow enhanced interrogation at my table.
 I would encourage GMs and players to talk through these scenes without resorting to torture._

 _Either way, pursuasion isn't quite the same activity as interviewing purely to gather information.
-The rules above represent the gleaning of clues through clever questioning or, perhaps, verbal trickery.
-Convincing someone to do something they won't like, like betraying their boss or a loved one, is better represented with a standard Risky roll.
-Even so, you still might not be able to pursuade the NPC without some kind of leverage, say, by offering them something they want in exchange.)_
+The rules above represent the gleaning of clues through clever questioning, body language, or, perhaps, verbal trickery._

+_Convincing someone to do something they won't like — such as betraying their boss or a loved one — is better handled as a standard Risky roll.
+You might not be able to pursuade them without some kind of leverage, perhaps by offering them something they want in exchange.
+By contrast, finding out what an NPC really wants **would** be an excellent use of these investigation rules.)_

+## Almost done ...!

+— — —